 As we spread out our maps of Mexico and Central America and studied our options for cruising beyond Mexico’s border, we pinpointed the many fabulous destinations we wanted to go see and then thought long and hard about whether it would be best to travel there by sailboat or to go another way.

 It turned out that most of our bucket-list locations were well inland from the coast and not easily reached by boat.
-Cruising south just doesn’t make sense for us.
+Cruising further south just doesn’t make sense for us.

-If we could use the boat for just three months each winter and leave it inexpensively and with confidence that it would not deteriorate during the rest of the year and need loads of work upon our return, we might continue cruising.
+If we could use the boat for just three months each winter and temporarily leave it behind inexpensively and with confidence that it would not deteriorate during the rest of the year and need loads of work upon our return, we might continue cruising.

 Then we could enjoy all the things we do love about boating each winter.
 However, that’s not possible, at least not in the areas we’ve explored that are within a reasonable distance of Pacific Mexico.